Select Page

 Nonstop flights to Phoenix were also added periodically but Sun West discontinued all of its service to Farmington by September, 1984.

-Pioneer Airlines also began Farmington service in early 1982 with flights to Denver but ended the service by August of that year.
+Pioneer Airlines began Farmington service in early 1982 with flights to Denver but ended the service by August of that year.
 The carrier returned on June 1, 1983 with flights to both Albuquerque and Denver but ended all service once again about three months later.
 Pioneer used Swearingen Metroliner and Beech-99 commuter aircraft.

 Trans-Colorado Airlines began service to Farmington on February 3, 1986 with flights to Albuquerque and Denver and became a Continental Express affiliate on behalf of Continental Airlines by June of that year.
 The carrier also used Swearingen Metroliner aircraft and, for a short time in April, 1987, Convair 580 aircraft were used on select flights to Albuquerque.
 All service ended on July 31, 1987.